moykeen/supermjo-py/README.md

 ![screen shot](ex1.gif)

 ## Installation

-I will distribute this module via pip in future.
-But as of now, manually install by doing
-1. download supermjo.py
-2. install the following dependency:
+``pip install supermjo-py``

+Alternatively, manually installing is also easy, as this module consists only of a single file, ``supermjo.py``.
+You can download it from this git repository.
+You, however, need to install the following dependencies by yourself:
-  * py-applescript, pyobjc, inspect, numpy, pandas
+* py-applescript, pyobjc, numpy, pandas

 ## Example